How to Get a Cash Advance with a Credit Card (And Why It’s Not a Good Idea)

 What is a credit card cash advance?

-A credit card cash advance allows you to take cash from your credit card limit rather than spending on credit to make a purchase.
-It’s essentially a short-term loan.
+A credit card cash advance allows you to withdraw cash from your credit card limit rather than make a purchase on credit.
+It's essentially a short-term loan.

-Cash advances typically have a higher interest rate, which makes them less than ideal for most situations.
+Cash advances typically have higher interest rates, which makes them less than ideal for most situations.

 How to get a cash advance using a credit card